MyTooliT/ICOtronic/Documentation/Introduction.md

 ##### Additional Notes

-- If you **do not want to change the config**, and Simplicity Commander (`commander`) is not part of the standard locations for your operating system, then please make sure that `commander` is accessible via the `PATH` environment variable.
+- If you **do not want to change the config**, and Simplicity Commander (`commander`) is not part of the standard search locations for your operating system, then please make sure that `commander` is accessible via the `PATH` environment variable.
 - Please note, that you **do not need to install Simplicity Commander** if you just want to **collect data** with the ICOtronic library.

 ## Install